At any MRCA event, these roles will be filled one way or another.

 All robots who finish in the top 3 of an MRCA qualifying event will qualify for the finals.
 In addition, wildcard qualifiers will be invited to bring the total number of finals participants to 32.
 These wildcard qualifiers will be ranked to determine the order of invitation.

-The 2022 MRCA Finals will be held through Wisconsin Robot Combat on October 22nd.
-MRCA is for 1lb robots only.
-32 robots will be invited to the finals event for a shot at a few cash prizes, trophies, and bragging rights as the best antweight in the Midwest.
+The 2023 MRCA Finals will be held through Wisconsin Robot Combat on December 2nd, 2023.
+32 robots will be invited to the finals event for a shot at cash prizes, trophies, and bragging rights as the best antweight in the Midwest.
 Unless otherwise stated, the same event structure and rules that apply to MRCA qualifiers also apply to MRCA finals.
 Matches that happen during the finals still affect total points and Elo ranking.

 Seeding is very important in MRCA because it determines the strength of the opponents you’re likely to face.
-Seeding will be based on the MRCA Ranking, with no consideration given to the season points.
+Seeding will be based on the MRCA Ranking.

 Robots are seeded in order of the following criteria.
 This ensures robots that won tournaments are seeded first, robots that qualified automatically are seeded next, and wildcard qualifiers are seeded last.